Graphicito/Custom-Google-Form-Design/README.md

 ___

 ### Vue + Bootstrap Example
-Check our the `examples/vue-bootstrap.vue` folder for example usage
+Check out the `examples/vue-bootstrap.vue` folder in GitHub for example usage
 ___
 ### Credits
 Custom GForm is created and maintained by [Graphicito](http://graphicito.com).
-For custom web development solution or customization, contact us at [Contact Graphicito](http://graphicito.com/contact).
+For custom web development solution or Google Form customization, contact us at [Contact Graphicito](http://graphicito.com/contact).